-The National Association of Student Financial Aid Administrators (NASFAA) provides professional development for financial aid administrators; advocates for public policies that increase student access and success; serves as a forum on student financial aid issues and is committed to diversity throughout all activities.
+The National Association of Student Financial Aid Administrators (NASFAA) provides professional development for financial aid administrators; advocates for public policies that increase student access and success; nurtures community and belonging throughout the financial aid profession; and is committed to diversity throughout all activities.

 In support of its mission, NASFAA will pursue and promote, in principle and practice, the diversity and inclusion of its membership to represent the profession and the students we serve.
 NASFAA promotes a culture of diversity and inclusion by encouraging involvement and access regardless of race, ethnicity, gender, religion, age, sexual orientation, nationality, disability, appearance, geographic location, professional level or institution type.

 The Diversity Officer supervises the organization's diversity and inclusion efforts, and sits on the NASFAA Board as a voting member.
 The Diversity Officer is responsible for guiding efforts to conceptualize, define, assess, nurture, and cultivate diversity as an institutional and educational resource.
 This individual, a volunteer appointed from among the NASFAA membership, is responsible for monitoring the board-sponsored strategic plan for diversity-building opportunities, for providing key input to the board on issues related to diversity and inclusivity, and for reporting on these efforts to the membership.

 NASFAA's award-winning Diversity Leadership Program (DLP) provides selectees from a wide range of diverse backgrounds with a robust portfolio of benefits, mentorship, and guidance on how to develop as a financial aid association leader and contribute to the profession at the state, regional, and national level.
 Applications are reviewed annually and six institutional members of NASFAA, one from each region, are selected by a group of their colleagues.